-Beginner Brookie trips are ideal for groups containing younger children (ages 8-12 especially), for anyone who wants to be almost certain of catching several and often quite a few fish, for those who want to mix a little hiking with their fishing, for folks who are impatient, and for those who just want the experience of fly fishing, without knowing for sure if they'll do it again.
+Beginner Brookie trips are ideal for groups containing children aged 8-12, for anyone who wants to be almost certain of catching several and often quite a few fish, for those who want to mix a little hiking with their fishing, for folks who are impatient, and for those who just want the experience of fly fishing, without knowing for sure if they'll do it again.
 They're also great choices for anglers with experience fishing with conventional tackle (lure or bait) who like fishing for panfish such as bluegill, since brook trout are basically the panfish of the trout world and behave similarly.
 Finally, Beginner Brookie trips are far and away our best option for large parties who wish to stay together, whether three anglers with one guide or 4+ anglers with multiple guides, since the Beginner Brookie streams are really the only areas where three or more beginners fishing more or less together can expect to do very well.